19 Top-Rated Things to Do in Florida

 8. Book a Deep-Sea Fishing Adventure

-Marco Island lies in the Gulf of Mexico in southwest Florida.
+Marco Island lies in the Gulf of Mexico in southwest Florida and is another excellent place to go fishing.
 A quiet, upscale spot, this pristine island boasts sugar-white sandy beaches teeming with magnificent shells.
-The largest, and only developed, of Florida’s Ten Thousand Islands, Marco is well known for its deep-sea fishing.

 9. Snorkel or Dive in the Florida Keys